TrendingTechnology/collector-react/README.md

 }
 ```

-Note that `onSend` will be triggered after a 10 second delay, whereas `onDismiss` is triggered instantly when the user clicks the close icon.
+`onDismiss` is triggered instantly when the user clicks close. `onSend` will be triggered after a 10 second delay.

 ## Configuration